-Based on your team's WHY and WHO, brai possible hashtags for your campaign.
-Select the favorite hashtaq.
-Use a marker and write it on a large nt ONE nashtag 3 Take pictures!
+Based on your team's WHY and WHO, brainstorm possible hashtags for your campaign.
+Select the team's favorite hashtag.
+Use a marker and write it on a large Post-It.

+- Take pictures!
 Use your smart phones.
-Go outside of inside & take pictures that reflect how the work at the summit is connected to your overall hashtag campaign GET CREATIVE!!!! e could gement, 4 Select 1-2 images to use for a hashtag campaign pos Email picture(s) to: wn the 5 Create a post (text + hashtag) to complement th picture(s).
-The post should a) inform your stakeholder and b) generate engagement 6 Finally, use a marker and write the post under you chosen hashtag on the large Post-It. engage instorm team's Post-It.
+Go outside or inside & take pictures that reflect how the work at the summit is connected to your overall hashtag campaign.
+GET CREATIVE!!!! - 4 Select 1-2 images to use for a hashtag campaign post.
+Email picture(s) to: - 5 Create a post (text + hashtag) to complement the picture(s).
+The post should a) inform your stakeholders and b) generate engagement - Finally, use a marker and write the post under your chosen hashtag on the large Post-It.